How To Use a Pressure Cooker – An Ultimate Step-by-step Guide

 The cover handle: This helps you to take the lid off.

 The pressure cookers available at present are perfectly safe to use, even though there are stories in the past that can create horror into one’s mind.
 Faulty manufacturing caused some exploding incidents in history.
 However, safety does require some awareness.

 Before you begin to use your pressure cooker, check if there is any cracks or dents.
 They can occur during the packing and shipping.
 That’s why you must always check for damages even if you are buying a new one.

 Get into the routine of checking your pressure cooker before every single use.
 Inspect every day if you want to use it regularly.
 Any crack can release the hot steam and cause you to burn.
 So, better safe than sorry.

 Don’t forget to check the insides of your pressure cooker.
 Make sure there are no leftovers in the pot.
 You don’t want your appliance for fast cooking to turn into a health hazard.

 Make sure the lid is correctly locked after you throw your food in the pot.
 Also, inspect the rubber ring that is positioned inside the cover.
 It has to stay in good condition for the cooker to work correctly.
 Replace it if there are tears, cracks or signs of deteriorating.

-Read the pressure cooker instructions.
+Read the pressure cookers instructions.
 Different models contain different instruction manuals, and you need to get familiar with it.

 Keep an eye on the pressure valve.
 It can get gunked up over time.
-Check out the instruction manual of your pressure cooker to remove, clean and refit it.
+Check out the instruction manual of your pressure cookers to remove, clean and refit it.